 Phone: (218) 755-2805

 Box #: 27

-Dr. Jeff Ueland is an associate professor and the Chair of the Geography Department at Bemidji State University.
+Dr. Jeff Ueland is professor and past Chair of the Geography Department at Bemidji State University.
 Previously, Dr. Ueland worked several years applying GIS and spatial methodologies for both the academic and private sectors.
 Jeff received his Ph.D. from Florida State University in 2005 and his B.A. and M.A. degrees from the University of North Dakota in 1994 and 1995 respectively.
 After attending UND he worked as a GIS professional in the Twin Cities for Vista Information Solutions and CB Richard Ellis until going to FSU in 2000.
 Before joining the faculty at BSU, Dr. Ueland was an Assistant Professor in the Geography Department at Ohio University for three years where he taught courses across all levels of GIS including spatial statistics and basic application development.